Monday, February 07, 2011

 The doctor also mentioned that generic multivitamins may be less potent than the branded ones.
 I then went to The Generics Pharmacy and got the generic brand for Clusivol.
 I checked the package insert (small paper thing with the vitamin information) and found that the original Clusivol did have higher doses for vitamins "C" and "B".

-And in the end, may it be generic or branded -- any multivitamin is better than none.
+And in the end, may it be generic or branded -- any multivitamin is better than none (for me at least).
 Make sure that you just take one capsule a day or you may destroy your kidneys/liver.
 Ask your doctor about it first if you have medical conditions -- otherwise, you might die and blame me.

 Here's a link I found on the basics of Multivitamins: